API-First in MACH: Unlocking Flexibility in eCommerce

 API-first means designing your application based on the API, the set of rules and protocols that allow different software entities to communicate with each other.
 In an API-first approach, the API is developed first, and the rest of the application is built around it.
 In contrast, older monolithic platforms have often added APIs as an afterthought, resulting in less flexible solutions (where all data can't be accessed, for example).

-The Importance of API-First in eCommerce
+The Importance of API-First

 In eCommerce, an API-first approach offers several advantages: